bernie724/archi/README.md

 # archi
-A set of scripts to automate the installation of Arch Linux as a desktop system.
+A personal set of scripts to automate the installation of Arch Linux as a desktop system.

+I have nothing to do with Arch Linux, this is for my personal use.

-make sure to read: https://wiki.archlinux.org/title/installation_guide
+Make sure to read: https://wiki.archlinux.org/title/installation_guide

 These are for my personal testing and use, as I am moving my desktop to Arch.